ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 **Thanks for reading!**

-If you enjoyed this post, make sure to check out my post on <a href="https://adgefficiency.com/ai-ml-dl/">Artificial Intelligence, Machine Learning and Deep Learning</a>.
+If you enjoyed this post, check out <a href="https://adgefficiency.com/ai-ml-dl/">Artificial Intelligence, Machine Learning and Deep Learning</a>.